kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 * A reference to a Namespace that exists and a Resource that doesn't exist
 * A reference to a Namespace and Resource that exists but a ReferenceGrant allowing the reference does not exist
-* Multiple entries in both from and to entries within a ReferenceGrant
+* Multiple entries in both origin and target entries within a ReferenceGrant
 * A ReferenceGrant that allows references to kinds of resources that do not exist
 * Multiple ReferenceGrants with partially overlapping grants